hashicorp/boundary-ui/e2e-tests/README.md

 The generated client is found in the `api-client` folder.
 Manual changes should not be made to any of the files in this folder because they will be overriden the next time the client is generated.

 To regenerate the api-client run the `generate:api` package.json scripts command.
 By default this will use the latest swagger doc from the public [`boundary` repo](https://github.com/hashicorp/boundary) on the `main` branch at `main/internal/gen/controller.swagger.json`.
+Note: The `generate:api` script calls `openapi-generator-cli` which requires java to be available on your PATH environment variable.

 ```shell
 pnpm generate:api-client
 ```